k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 ### Generate Load is clicked, but gets stuck at "Generating Load..." or displays error message

 Most of the time, this is and issue related to parameters in the config.env file that are either invalid or missing.
-These are the most common issues ones:
+These are the most common ones:
 - The Grafana API key is invalid or expired
 - The Grafana URL does not end with the correct port (i.e. ":3000")
 - Incorrect IPs are used for Grafana/InfluxDB
-- AWS profile is not setup or USE_IAM_ROLE=yes is missing/set to "no"
+- AWS profile is not set up or the parameter "USE_IAM_ROLE=yes" is either missing or set to "no"

 Other possible reasons unrelated to the config.env file are:
 - The front end and back end are not connected.
 This could be due to a change in IP address.
 The UI front end relies on its machine's public IP to connect to itself.
 This IP can be found in "AppSettings.ts", and can be set using "changeIP.sh" (please see the section on changeIP.sh on how to do this).
 A useful way to test this is to stop the flask server currently running using the following for the scaled solution then start it up from the scripts folder to see any error output it may provide: